kidtzz/mypage/content/resume/index.md

 ## Additional Skills

 -   Familiar with Scripting and Working in a Linux Environment.
--   Knowledge using a package manager Yarn and NPM.
+-   Knowledge using a ETL Developer.
 -   Good communication and Able to work individually or team
 -   Strong in analyzing, critically thinking and Excellent -    troubleshooting skill
 -   Experience With GIT